UmairJibran/waltzes/README.md

+> [!WARNING]
+> This is still a beta, expect issues, security or otherwise, if you find so, please report them!

 # Waltzes

 Waltzes is a project designed to generate personalized cover letters based on job details and resume information.
 It consists of a browser extension and a Flask server.